 Anyone looking to purchase a property as a secondary residence or an investment property to rent out, including via Airbnb, should expect to pay that higher rate.

 For those purchasing a home through a lease option, you are not yet the owner, so you will need to purchase renters insurance while the property owner purchases rental insurance.
 Since a contract for deed is similar to a bank mortgage, just minus a bank, you will normally be required to purchase homeowners insurance.
-While you will want to discuss options with your insurance company, if you will be living in the home, it is generally considered owner-occupied.
-Funds for insurance and property taxes are usually required to be placed in escrow just like it would if it were a mortgage through a bank.
+You will want to discuss options with your insurance company, if you will be living in the home, it is generally considered owner-occupied.
+Funds for insurance and property taxes are required to be placed in escrow like it would if it were a mortgage through a bank.

 Under a lease option, the renter is not responsible for paying the property taxes directly but, as with any of the other costs, it is generally included in the monthly payments.
 The terms change a little here and non-owner-occupied properties fall under the non-homestead designation which is taxed at a higher rate.

 While laws may vary from state to state, those purchasing through a contract for deed generally gain all the benefits—and the responsibilities—of homeownership.
 When the property being purchased is being lived in by the purchaser, the property will fall under the homestead designation and taxed at a lower rate.
 Be sure to verify the laws for the state in which the property is located.